-Lots of leadership qualities are required for effective leadership.
+Effective leadership requires lots of leadership qualities.
 For instance, one of the most important leadership qualities is to know which leadership styles are positive and which are not.
 Also, good leaders know the difference between leadership and management.
 Even more, great leaders know how to take 100 percent ownership of their lives.

 One concept that rarely gets mentioned in discussions about leadership qualities is how to transition well.
-Yet a good transition plan is essential for effective leadership.
+Yet a good transitional leadership plan is essential for effective leadership.

-Yesterday I announced I am transitioning out of the head coaching position of a swim team I have coached for the past seven summers.
-It might not sound like a big deal, but this team is pretty significant to our community.
-There are 170+ swimmers ages 4-18 on the team.
-And for most of the families involved, summer swim team is our summer family.
-We spend all summer together working on swimming skills and life skills.
+After seven years of coaching, it was time for me to step back.
+I announced to the team that I was transitioning out of the head coaching position.
+It might not sound like a big deal, but this team was pretty significant to our community.
+There were 170+ swimmers ages 4-18 on the team.
+And for most of the families involved, summer swim team was our summer family.
+We spent all summer together working on swimming skills and life skills.

 Hello Swimmers and Parents,

 In case your swimmer was not at practice today, it is with a mixture of sadness and excitement that I share the same announcement I shared at practice.
-This weekend I talked with the swim board and informed them that this will be my last season coaching the Stingrays.
+This weekend I talked with the swim board to inform them that this will be my last season coaching the Stingrays.
 I am sad because I absolutely love the swimmers and families in this community.
-Yet I am excited because the timing of this decision feels right not only for my family and me, but also for the team.
+Yet, I am excited because the timing of this decision feels right not only for my family and me but also for the team.

 Here are the three main reasons I believe it’s time for me to stop coaching at the conclusion of this season.

 Second, I believe in excellence.
 Whenever I commit to leading and serving, I want to do so with excellence.
-When I can no longer lead and serve with excellence, that’s when it is time to pass the baton unto someone else who can.
-I am at a point where I can no longer invest in our team with the excellence I believe is required, so it’s time to pass the baton.
+When I can no longer lead and serve with excellence, then it’s time to pass the baton to someone else who can.
+I am at a point where I can no longer invest in our team with the excellence I believe is required.
+Because of that, it’s time to pass the baton.

 Looking forward to a great season!